 NHS Tenders, Frameworks & Contracts

 NHS Tenders can often seem confusing and overwhelming.
-Really, they are very similar to other Tenders with only a few differences.
+As part of the NHS, they account for one of the largest procurement organisations in the U.K. In reality, they are very similar to other Tenders with only a few differences.
 This is your go-to guide for NHS Tenders, frameworks & Contracts – keep reading to find out all you need to know.